mitranim/wordplay/readme.md

 rolepay (play-to-win in a single-player RPG? or perhaps accepting bad consequences for a choice you prefer?) © M

-batarray (multitude of flying mammals) © Yury
+batarray (multitude of flying mammals) © Y

 conwince (through difficult persuasion options) © M